Responsible

 Science as a method of determining truth

 When people hear the word "science" they often think about things like space exploration, computers, nuclear weapons, laboratory equipment, and medical advances.
 Much of this might better be called technology.
 There is also scientific knowledge, things taught in science classes, which it is fair to call science.
 In this document, however, we are concerned about science as a method for determining what is true, the so-called scientific method.
 This is not always the way scientists actually operate, but it is the way most scientists agree that they ought to operate.
-In this text we will use "science" mainly to refer to the ideal of the scientific method - the best known methods for determining what is true.
+In this discussion we will use "science" mainly to refer to the ideal of the scientific method - the best known methods for determining what is true.
 (Related essay: Is there something wrong with science?)

 Reality as judge